 Some stand out tracks include “Wormland”, “Rust”, and “At Niceae”.

-That wraps it up for the Best Metal Albums of 2017, here’s to an awesome year in music and hopefully a big one for next year!
+That wraps it up for the Best Metal Albums of 2017, here’s to another awesome year in music and hopefully a big one for next year!
+Feel free to leave a comment below and let me know which albums you would add to our list!
+Thanks for stopping by to check out this list – I hope you enjoyed!

 Sonic Elevation: Ride The Waves.